 The coarse woody debris guideline (FW-GDL-SOILS-07) provides minimum target levels for the amount of coarse woody debris to leave behind after timber harvesting in conifer stands.
 Target levels are based on Northern Region broad potential vegetation types and represent minimum acceptable levels based on data provided by Graham et.al.
-(1994) and observed trends on the Custer Gallatin.
+(1994) and Brown et al. (2003) and observed trends on the Custer Gallatin.
 Greater amounts can be retained if available and if consistent with other vegetation management objectives on a treatment unit basis.

 There are two means by which adequate amounts of coarse woody debris can be retained in timber harvest units.
 First, enough material is available on ground, allowing sufficient material to be left on the ground after timber harvesting to meet or exceed the minimum levels recommended.
-Exceptions may be allowed where needed to address substantial concerns for human safety or infrastructure that is essential to community welfare (such as utilities or communications) (see Brown et al. 2003).
+Exceptions may be allowed where there is elevated concern with fire risk (Brown et al. 2003).
 Second, when sufficient coarse woody debris is not available to meet the minimum guideline, the silvicultural prescription may account for sufficient future recruitment of coarse woody debris.
 For example, a clearcut with leave trees in lodgepole pine stands retains small groups of mature trees that could blow down and account for future coarse woody debris.
 The snag requirements can also approximate coarse woody debris recruitment.
 However, the timeframe for this recruitment could be decades and hard to predict since site factors such as forest species, wind events and soil wetness vary.